mconiaris/mister_user_app-1/readme.md

 If a user enters the wrong password information redirect them back to the login page and use rack-flash to display a message that they entered the wrong information.

+## git checkout -b update_user_page

+Once a user is logged in and redirected to their show page display an "update profile" link to take them to an edit form to add additional information to their profile.